natis1/infinitegrimm/README.md

 ---

 Special thanks: Basically everyone who has ever made a hollow knight mod for helping me out with my first C# project.
+This includes, but is not limited to, people I stole code from like: KDT, Gradow, Seanpr, 56, and Firzen.